 Since it was well in the afternoon when we were near the park we decided not to go into the park yet.
 We also couldn’t see the Kilimanjaro due to the abundance of clouds circling around it.
 Since we also stayed in Tanzania on the other side of the mountain we kind of knew how it worked.
 Get up early in the morning and be lucky enough to have a clear sky.
 After about an hour it will disappear into the clouds again.
 People working at the campsite however said that the view on the mountain was great from here…

 The next morning we were curious to see if they were right.
-Boy were they.
+Boy, they were right!
 We saw the huge mountain from our tent.
 Very special.
 We headed to the park itself and after doing all the paperwork we entered the park.
 Almost immediately hereafter a couple of zebras and elephants were posing for us with the Kilimanjaro in the background!
 When we even saw a lioness on that same road we took the road towards a swamp-like area.
 The park is relatively flat which enables you to look for miles and miles.
 The majority of animals can be found around one of the three swamps and around Lake Amboseli.
 The lake has been dry for years but due to heavy rainfall it filled up again.
 Other parts of the park are also flooded which results in some amazing sightings.
-Zebras crossing the water, wildebeests island and numerous flamengos passing you while looking for food.
+Zebras crossing the water, wildebeests island and numerous flamingos passing you while looking for food.
 What else could you wish for?
 Our amateur birder Jolene also managed to spot bird number 100 in East Africa (there’s an app for that haha)!

 Coffee with a ranger

 After seeing dozens of big elephants, hippos, zebras, wildebeests and buffalos it was time for some coffee and lunch.
 The ranger that parked next to us immediately jelled at us if the coffee was ready yet.
 You can’t really deny a request like this ;).
-Together with our newly made friend we drank some coffee after that had a lunch with a view over the park.
+Together with our newly made friend we drank some coffee after that had lunch with a view over the park.

 Along the lake (and out of the park)